Sub Process

 Permissions

-Your user account or group membership must have the following permissions to configure a Sub Process element in the Process model unless your user account has the Make this user a Super Admin setting selected:
+Your user account or group membership must have the following permissions to configure a Sub Process object in the Process model unless your user account has the Make this user a Super Admin setting selected:

 • Processes: Edit Processes